-Choose an attitude to prevail.
+Choose a positive attitude to prevail.
 Develop an unshakable belief in yourself and your abilities.
 Have the confidence to be the exception, the outlier that overcomes all obstacles—someone who is willing to bet on themselves.

 Our brains have nerve pathways called the reticular activating system (RAS).
-The RAS receives directions from various parts of the brain, decides which pieces are useful to achieve the command, and makes it happen.
-What this means is we can program our mind to be positive and search for viable solutions.
+The RAS receives directions from various parts of the brain, decides which pieces are useful to achieve the command and makes it happen.
+What this means is we can program our minds to be positive and search for viable solutions.
 Developing the right mindset is the best solution for overcoming obstacles and achieving goals.

 Obstacles are inevitable.
 All successful people have faced and overcome their own hurdles.
 The conviction in your goals, a smart plan, creative solutions and the right mindset can give you a powerful determination to succeed.

 This article was published in August 2016 and has been updated.
 Photo by @natalie4160/Twenty20